During business hours (M-F, 8:30am-5:00pm), call us at (513) 556-0648 to schedule a free appointment with a counselor.

 Community Wellness Groups are open to all UC Students.
 Community Wellness Groups are not therapy groups and focus on skill-building, psychoeducation, and fostering connections and inclusion with students who hold similar identities and/or share similar experiences within the University of Cincinnati.
 Students can drop-in as needed throughout the semester with no commitment to attend every week.

-A bi-weekly event for CECH students who love plants, want to meet new people, and want to learn how to care for themselves through caring for plants.
-The event will involve potting plants and chatting about how, just like with our plants, we must take care of ourselves in order to survive and thrive.
-Starts February 14th.
+This is a bi-weekly event for CECH students who love plants, want to meet new people, and want to learn how to care for themselves through caring for plants.
+The event will involve potting plants and chatting about how, just like with our plants, we must take care of ourselves to survive and thrive.
+RSVP on GetInvolvedUC is required.

 Need more information about groups?